NorthboundPaddler/.scripts/README.md

 These aliases allow you to use `j` and `jp` in your terminal to both add and view recent journal entries

+You can call the command with no arguments, and a prompt will appear for you to enter your input text.
+Also, you can supply a string within double-quotes after the call of the shell script to utilize an inline input.
+For example: `j "foobar"`.

 ## Motivation
 This is for those who are working on a new Linux install and are really bad about documenting what's been done.
 Hopefully this creates less friction to writing *some* notes.